Muldec/stash-wiki/Authentication-Required-When-Accessing-Stash-From-the-Internet.md

 ### Using an external authentication provider
 If you are an advanced user, and have secured your Stash instance behind an authwall provided by a reverse proxy or hosting solution, you may continue to use that.
 You simply have to edit `.stash/config/config.yml` and set `dangerous_allow_public_without_auth` to `true`.
 If you have already tripped the security feature, you will also have to set `security_tripwire_accessed_from_public_internet` to `false` in order to allow Stash to start.

+## Using a reverse proxy that sends X-Forwarded-For
+If you are using a reverse proxy outside of your private network, it should be added to `trustedProxies` in your configuration file.
+By default or if you set an empty string, all private IPs are trusted proxies.